 Contrary to our culture, meekness is not weakness.
 Meekness, in the Bible, is strength under control.
 It’s the description of a horse trained for battle, yielding to the control of the rider.
 Jesus said it would take meekness for us to surrender our lives to His control.
 But, what does that really mean?
 And how do we practically do it?
-If I am to experience the blessing of meekness, it means:
+If I am to experience the power and blessing of meekness, it means:

 - I trust God’s Son as my Savior and Lord.
 I quit trying to save myself and simply believe that He can rescue me, forgive me and control my life.

 - I trust God’s Word as my standard to live by.
 Cultural values change over time.
 The only standard of truth that will never change is God’s Word.
 Freedom comes when I align my life to the standard of His Word.

 - I trust God’s will as my strategy for living.
 The reason the meek are blessed is because they have surrendered their wills to the will of God.
 In every decision, determine to seek God’s will and follow His direction.

 - I trust God’s power as my strength for life.
 Because the Christian life is a supernatural life, it takes a supernatural power to live it.
 Jesus never asked us to imitate His way of life but to yield our lives to Him and permit Him to live His life in and through us.
 In His power, we can face the impossible demands of life with grace and confidence that He will come through.
 Regardless the circumstances, the Bible says,